oracle-livelabs/developer/sqlcl-mcp-server-intro/2-environment-set-up.md

 <p></p>

-> &#9888; **Important:** Make sure you click the checkbox to "Save Password."
-The MCP server requires this saved password to establish a SQLcl connection on your behalf.
+> &#9888; **Important:** Make sure you click the checkbox (&check; Save Password) to save your password.
+Your SQLcl MCP Server relies on this securly saved password to establish a database connection.

 4. Choose **Basic** as the Connection Type.
 Enter in your details.